Jolie Laide: History

 Jolie Laide released their self-titled debut album on November 17, 2023, via Oscar St. Records, a label founded by Kathryn Calder of The New Pornographers.
 The album was recorded entirely by Nastasia and MacLeod, with MacLeod's Florida BC bandmate Clinton St. John providing vocals on the song "Death of Money".
 It was preceded by the release of three singles: "Pacific Coast Highway", "Why I Drink" and "Move Away Towns".
 Music videos were created for both "Pacific Coast Highway" and "Move Away Towns".
 The band performed their first live shows in 2023, with St. John and remaining Florida BC member Morgan Greenwood accompanying the duo for these performances.

 Their second album, Creatures, was released on April 30, 2025, by Victory Pool Records.
 Nastasia and MacLeod initially began work on the record in a similar way to their debut, with the pair performing all instrumentation and sending their work to each other remotely.
 However, Nastasia said this process "did not work".
 Nastasia and MacLeod then invited St. John and Greenwood to become official members of the band.
 Every song on the album is a duet between Nastasia and St. John, with Greenwood introducing electronic instrumentation to the songs.
 Greenwood had previously collaborated with numerous electronic artists, including Aphex Twin, Azeda Booth, Baths, and Boards of Canada.
 "No Shape I Know" was released as the lead single from the album on February 13, followed a month later by "Holly".
+Three outtakes from Creatures were released in July on the non-album single "In the Low Light".